Mason Shopperly

 Approach

-aeroAUTO is that setup, anchored on the Ahmed body so the validation target is known.
+aeroAUTO is that setup, anchored on the Ahmed body so the reference data is known.
 The project is an end-to-end external-aero workflow: Python and bash drive geometry selection, meshing, case templating, run control, and post-processing calls.
 The interior is ordinary OpenFOAM — snappyHexMesh, steady and unsteady turbulence solvers, standard utilities for mesh checks, residuals, forces, and surface fields — but the scaffolding around it is deliberate.

-I iterated on turbulence models and near-wall resolution against published Ahmed body data, targeting mesh-independent forces and physically reasonable separation and wake behaviour.
+I iterated on turbulence models and near-wall resolution against published Ahmed body data, working toward mesh-insensitive forces and physically reasonable separation and wake behaviour.
 Each change is documented: which y⁺ targets moved, which refinement zones were added, how drag and Cp responded.
 The repository is structured so a new external-aero case — rotating wheels, moving ground, crosswind, a different bluff body — plugs into the known-good pipeline rather than being built fresh.

 The cases run on a small multi-node CFD server I configured and maintain: submission, monitoring, and teardown are part of the workflow, not separate rituals.